 *Enjoy seeing the results of your work

-If it is time for you to make a transition, you can start with the transition toolkit for tips and these links for non-clinical job resources.
+If it is time for you to make a transition, you can start with instructions provided in the nonclinicaldoctors.com transition toolkit for tips and use the useful links to get started on the process.